Jvalfdev/notes/README.md

 # notes
-Notes of every thinkg i've learned to use in the future if necessary
+Notes of everything I've learned to use in the future if necessary